sabrinachowdhuryoshin/Web-Development-With-Django/README.md

 # Web-Development-With-Django

-This GitHub repository contains the source code and resources for web development with the high-level Python web framework "Django".
+This GitHub repository contains the source code and resources for web application dev. with the high-level Python web framework "Django".